chapel-lang/chapel-blog/content/posts/transformer-part2/index.md

 ### Conclusion

 This project illustrates an attempt to implement the Transformer model in Chapel.
-Across both parts, we explored single-threaded and multi-threaded performance and compared Chapel with C++ and PyTorch.
+Across both parts, we explored single-threaded and multi-threaded performance, and compared Chapel with C++ and PyTorch.
 The final performance achieved is reasonable and comparable to C++, and potentially to PyTorch if its optimized linear algebra algorithms are utilized.
 Nevertheless, many performance issues were encountered during implementation, such as problems with multidimensional arrays, vectorization, loop unrolling, random number generation, and more.
 Currently, many issues have been resolved; for example, vectorization now enables optimization in exponential computations.
 Some problems are still being addressed but can be mitigated using special techniques, such as optimized random number generation and ternary operation handling.

 Additionally, I would like to see some language features implemented, such as `ref` in classes and records, as well as stack-allocated arrays.
 Faster compilation times would also be a great improvement.

 Regarding the limitations of this project, due to time constraints and my current capabilities, the scope is limited to CPU performance, both single-threaded and multi-threaded.
 GPU and multi-locale performance are interesting topics but were not explored.
 These areas could be investigated further in the future to evaluate performance differences on GPU and multi-locale systems.

-As this is my first Chapel project and one of the first performance-measurement projects at this scale, many improvements can surely be made in code design, implementation, testing, benchmarking, and presentation.
+As this is my first Chapel project, and one of my first performance-measurement projects at this scale, many improvements can surely be made in code design, implementation, testing, benchmarking, and presentation.
 I would greatly appreciate any advice and comments.
 You can submit them via email at thitrin.sastarasadhit@gmail.com.
 I look forward to improving myself, growing in this field, and making a meaningful impact.